BAMresearch/Trinamic_TMCL_IOC/README.md

   - DRBV - Dial position read-back value (EGU)
   - DVAL - Dial desired value
   - EGU  - Engineering base units, e.g. 'mm' for millimeters.
+  - FOFF - Fix OFFset.
+In combination with SET can be used to adjust the motor steps value on the board to follow changes in e.g. VAL or DRBV.
   - HLS  - high-limit switch
   - IGSET - ignores the SET field... why is this even here.
+Do you want me to SET or not?
   - LLS  - low-limit switch
   - MOVN - motor is moving
   - MRES - Motor step size (EGU/step)